 But a sprinkling of powdered sugar certainly wasn't objectionable.

+I wouldn't exactly call this a healthy pancake recipe, but it does at least have more vegetables in it than your traditional pancake.
 This is definitely going to be fueling our early morning Easter egg hunt in a few weeks!